Navigation Menu+

 Hanna: Movie Review

 Hanna stars Saoirse Ronan as Hanna Heller, Eric Bana as Erik Heller and Cate Blanchett as Marissa Wiegler.
-It was directed by Joe Wright from a screenplay by Seth Lochhead and David Farr and released in 2011.
-Saoirse Ronan is best known for her role in Atonement and Eric Bana’s most famous spy thriller role was Munich .
+Joe Wright directed it from a screenplay by Seth Lochhead and David Farr and released it in 2011.
+Saoirse Ronan is best known for her role in Atonement and Eric Bana’s most famous spy thriller role was Munich.

-Warning: Major spoilers are blacked out like this secret .
+Warning: Major spoilers are blacked out like this [blackout]secret[/blackout].
 To view the spoilers, just highlight them.

 Hanna starring Saoirse Ronan